 Offshoring

-Offshoring, on the other hand, involves the relocation of specific business operations, processes, or production activities to a foreign country.
+On the other hand, offshoring involves relocating specific business operations, processes, or production activities to a foreign country.

-More so, offshoring implies establishing an international presence in which the company’s subsidiary or branch takes charge of the offshore operations.
+Offshoring implies establishing an international presence where the company’s subsidiary or branch takes charge of the offshore operations.

 Offshoring is often pursued to leverage advantages such as lower labor costs, specialized expertise, or access to emerging markets.